How Integrated Tools Ease Multi-board PCB Systems Design

 If you decide to build connections between boards with flex ribbons, you need a layer stackup manager that allows you to define rigid and flex regions, as well as define how the flex ribbon links to the internal layers in your rigid sections.
 Your CAD tools should make it easy to visualize your board arrangement in 2D and 3D, and your routing tools should make it extremely easy to route interconnects across your flex ribbon.

-All your critical design tools in a single program
+All your critical multi-PCB design tools in a single program

 Working with the integrated ECAD/MCAD design tools in Altium Designer allows real-time collaboration between development teams within your organization.
 Other PCB design software platforms do not offer this type of collaboration.
 You’ll be able to create more accurate models, avoid production errors, and decrease your time to market.